dharmafly/pablo-docs/_posts/2238-01-01-reference.md

 ---
-category: api
+category: elements
 heading: Element reference
 ---

-SVG elements can be created with the shortcut methods listed below.
-See the [Creation](/api/#creation) section for information on how to use them.

-Each method is linked to the element's page on [MDN's element reference][mdn-svg-el].
-For further informatio, see [MDN's attribute reference][mdn-svg-attr] and the [Pablo Resources][resources] section.
+Each method below is linked to the element's page on [MDN's element reference][mdn-svg-el].
+For further information, see [MDN's attribute reference][mdn-svg-attr] and the [Pablo Resources][resources] section.

 <style class="multi-column">
     style.multi-column + ul {
         column-count: 2;
         -moz-column-count: 2;
         -webkit-column-count: 2;
         -o-column-count: 2;
         -ms-column-count: 2;
     }
 </style>

 * [a()][a]